Feedough Logo

 Technological Resource: A Unique AI Algorithm

-- Device and Account Settings that include language preference, and device type.
+• Device and Account Settings: language preference and device type

 TikTok’s Key Channels